 Prefecture Viotia (Boeotia or Beotia).
 Prefecture Viotia is located between the Gulf of Euboea and the Corinthian gulf, west of prefecture Attica.
 It is a mountainous area with lots of traditional villages, many green forests and outstanding beaches.

 Capital of Viotia is Levadia (Livadia).
-Levadia is located 135 km from Athens.
+Levadia is located 135 kilometers (84 miles) from Athens.
 The city is built between two hills at the edge of a gorge where the sources of Erkina flow.

-Levadia is very fertile thanks to the abundant water in the region and the two sources in mythology "Lethe" (forgetfulness) and "Mnemosyne" (remembrance) were called.
-The Passover is celebrated here very colourful, the city is then turned into a sort of open-air barbeque and there is widely eaten lamb on the spit.
-Music, folk dancing and parties that last all night, make the traditional Easter festivities in Levadia complete.
+Levadia is very fertile thanks to the abundant water in the region and the two water sources immortalized in mythology, "Lethe" (forgetfulness) and "Mnemosyne" (remembrance).
+Passover is marked here by a very colorful celebration.
+The city is turned into a sort of open-air barbeque and lamb, roasted outside on a spit, is a specialty.
+Music, folk dancing and parties lasting all night, make the traditional Easter festivities in Levadia complete.

-In ancient times Viotia was called ‘Tristhalatto’ because it bordered to 3 seas, the North Euboean Gulf, the South Euboean Gulf and the Corinthian Gulf.
+In ancient times Viotia was called “Tristhalatto” because of the three seas that bordered it, the North Euboean Gulf, the South Euboean Gulf and the Corinthian Gulf.

-Viotia is a prefecture that is very popular in the winter because of the Parnassos ski centre.
-A very nice resort is here Arahova.
+Viotia is a prefecture that is very popular in the winter because of the Parnassos ski center.
+A very nice resort located here is Arachova.